-The debate between Friedman and the Cowles Commission occurred mostly during the time the headquarters of the Cowles were based in Chicago, between 1939 and 1955.
-These years also coincide with Friedman's most active period in his writing on economic methodology (Boumans, 2011).
-Most importantly, however, is to situate this debate within a period where (at least) two programs of empirical research were confronted, each of which would claim to provide the best empirical approach to economics (ibid.).
-This confrontation took particularly place between (1) the "statistical economics" approach stemming from the tradition of the National Bureau of Economic Research (NBER) and particularly from Wesley Claire Mitchell, and (2) the "econometrics program" inspired, among others, by the works of Ragnar Frisch, Jan Tinbergen, and the Cowles Commission.
+The debate between Friedman and the Cowles Commission occurred mostly during the time the headquarters of the Commission were based in Chicago, between 1939 and 1955.
+These years also coincide with Friedman's most active period in his writing on economic methodology (Boumans 2011).
+The debate must be situated within a period where (at least) two programs of empirical research were confronted, each of which would claim to provide the best empirical approach to economics (ibid.).
+This confrontation particularly took place between (1) the "statistical economics" approach stemming from the tradition of the National Bureau of Economic Research (NBER) and particularly from Wesley Claire Mitchell, and (2) the "econometrics program" inspired, among others, by the works of Ragnar Frisch, Jan Tinbergen, and the Cowles Commission.